suzydon/healthcare/README.md

 #Insights I Found

-- Oncology departments show lower variation in satisfaction
-- Emergency departments have high volume but low average scores
+- Oncology Departments Maintain Consistent Satisfaction Oncology departments exhibit lower variation in patient satisfaction scores, indicating a consistently managed care environment.
+Despite dealing with complex cases, their outcomes and patient feedback are more stable across different hospitals.
+This may reflect standardized cancer treatment protocols and more specialized, patient-centered care teams.

+- Emergency Departments: High Volume, Low Scores Emergency departments handle a high volume of patients, especially during peak hours and seasonal flu periods, but consistently receive lower average satisfaction scores.
+This is likely due to overcrowding, longer wait times, and lower staff-to-patient ratios, which hinder personalized care.

-- ICU costs are highly skewed, especially in winter months
+- ICU Costs Surge in Winter Months
-- Private insurance correlates with higher treatment success rates
+Intensive Care Unit (ICU) treatment costs show a right-skewed distribution, with extremely high-cost outliers in the winter months (June–August).
+These spikes may be driven by respiratory illness complications, increased ICU admissions, and prolonged hospital stays due to comorbidities.

+- Private Insurance Boosts Treatment Outcomes
+Patients with private health insurance display a statistically higher success rate in treatment outcomes and post-treatment survival, as observed in the outcome and survival distribution charts.
+This may be attributed to:

+1. Faster access to diagnosis and treatment

+2. Wider range of available therapies

+3. Higher hospital funding and staff availability